amm009uk/MultiSensor/README.md

 Project was developed on a Wemos D1 mini pro board.
 I like the boards form-factor and its of use.

 Sensors can be hooked up as follows:
-- D1 Pin for Temperature sensor
+- D1 Pin for Temperature sensor (DHT22)
-- D2 Pin for motion sensor
+- D2 Pin for Motion sensor (HC-SR501)
-- D5 Pin for door/window sensor 1
+- D5 Pin for door/window sensor 1 (Reed)
 - D6 Pin for door/window sensor 2
 - D7 Pin for door/window sensor 3
 - D8 Pin for door/window sensor 4